paulusTecnion/uberlogger-esp32/readme.md

 # 🧠 Uberlogger – ESP32 Development Instructions

-Welcome to the development repository for the Uberlogger, a simple yet powerful ESP32-based logging device.
+Welcome to the development repository for the [Uberlogger](https://www.uberlogger.com], a simple yet powerful ESP32-based logging device.

 The software of this device was not open source, since I spent a lot of time on it and I'm still selling the device.
 50% of the profits go to EDELAC, a school for the poorest children in the city Xela of Guatemala.
 Through this product, I am helping them a bit with getting education and you, the end user, with logging your data.
 You can find more information about the school [here](https://edelac.org/).